nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Each section describes the function of each command and its format. <br>

 ### 4.1 Ask for Help: `help`
 What did you say?
 You're not sure what the commands are?
-Relax, that's why the `help` command exists.\
+Relax, a `help` command exists.\
 This command displays a list of all possible commands.
 If an invalid command is typed, this command will be invoked by default.